November 10, 2005

 information-sharing system would work, and specifics on the

+technical requirements.
 New Zealand officials expressed hope

 that U.S. experts could visit Wellington soon to provide